ardalis/SmartEnum/README.md

 Install-Package Ardalis.SmartEnum
 ```

-To install support for serialization, AutoFixture or EF Core select the lines that apply:
+To install support for serialization, AutoFixture, EF Core or Dapper select the lines that apply:

 ```
 Install-Package Ardalis.SmartEnum.AutoFixture